oracle-livelabs/spatial-graph/adb-graph/work-with-csv-files/query-graph-update/graph-query-update.md

   You can execute the paragraphs in sequence and experiment with visualizations settings as described in **Task 2** below.

-## Task 2: Create a Notebook in Graph Studio and Add a Paragraph (OPTIONAL if you haven't imported the notebook)
+## Task 2: Create a notebook in Graph Studio and add a paragraph (optional if you haven't imported the notebook)

 1. Go to the **Notebooks** page and click the **Create** button.